United States Federal Online Sports Betting Legislation

 |Wild Rose Jefferson||DraftKings Sportsbook||Oct.
 3, 2019||DraftKings||Feb.
 19, 2020|

 Shortly after the ruling, New Jersey unanimously passed a new sports betting bill and Gov. Phil Murphy signed it into law.
 NJ sports betting officially went live on June 14, 2018.
-The Governor officially launched sports betting in New Jersey by placing $20 on Germany to win the World Cup (what a fail!), and $20 on the New Jersey Devils to win the 2019 Stanley Cup (that’s a lot of pressure on Taylor Hall!).
+The Governor officially launched sports betting by placing $20 on Germany to win the World Cup (what a fail!), and $20 on the NJ Devils to win the 2019 Stanley Cup (that’s a lot of pressure on Taylor Hall!).

-According to the bill, online sports betting in New Jersey was legal 30 days after June 14, although DraftKings Sportsbook – the first operator to offer NJ online sports betting – did not launch until August 2018.
+According to the bill, NJ sports betting online was legal 30 days after June 14, although DraftKings Sportsbook – the first operator to offer NJ online sports betting – did not launch until August 2018.

-Here is the current state of online sports betting in New Jersey:
+Here is the current state of online sports betting in NJ: